Key Points

 To supply the region with hydroelectric power, a dam was built in 1931, creating the reservoir.
 On May 1, 1963, the Guadalupe-Blanco River Authority took over management of the dam and lake.
 Fishing and boating are among the outdoor activities that could be done at Lake Dunlap.

 The center spillway of the dam, which was 90 years old, suddenly fell on May 14, 2019, at 8:05 am local time.
-It practically draining the lake by the end of the day!
+It practically drained the lake by the end of the day!
 The dam’s lower, concrete section was still in place when this happened.

 Rebuilding a Community

 When it came time to rebuild the dam, the entire community was thrilled and eager to get to work.
 Since the collapse, workers have been able to finish a temporary bridge.
-This bridge is being utilized for building access upstream of the dam toward the river’s primary channel.
+This bridge is being utilized for building access upstream of the dam toward the river’s primary channel

 The construction of the emergency spillway has been completed.
 In addition, one of the spill gate bays has a makeshift cofferdam in place.
 According to project administrators, flooding incidents and other unforeseen circumstances could arise during construction and raise the cost.
 The project’s completion will cost about $35 million.